nuclio/nuclio/docs/concepts/k8s/function-ingress.md

 kubectl apply -f https://raw.githubusercontent.com/containous/traefik/master/examples/k8s/traefik-deployment.yaml
 ```

-Verify that the controller is up by running by running the `kubectl --namespace=kube-system get pods` command, and then run the `kubectl describe service --namespace=kube-system traefik-ingress-service` command to get the ingress NodePort.
+Verify that the controller is up by running the `kubectl --namespace=kube-system get pods` command, and then run the `kubectl describe service --namespace=kube-system traefik-ingress-service` command to get the ingress NodePort.
 Following is a sample output for NodePort 30019:

 ```sh
 ...